teamg4it/g4it/services/documentation/content/2-functional-documentation/use_cases/uc_digital_services/uc9_duplicate_digital_service_version.md

 ---
 title: "2.9.
 Duplicate digital service version"
-description: "This use case describes how to duplicate the resources of a digital service"
+description: "This use case describes how to duplicate the resources of a digital service version"
 weight: 90
 mermaid: true
 ---